• Skip to primary navigation

 How long can I store leftovers?

 Leftovers can be stored in the refrigerator for up to 3 days.
-This pie is delicious eaten cold, but you could also warm it in the microwave or oven before eating if you prefer.
+This pie is delicious when eaten cold, but you could also warm it in the microwave or oven before eating if you prefer.
 Bear in mind that if you do reheat in the microwave the pastry will not be crispy.

 Do I have to use a springform pan?